Heed these self-care tips and your hair will thank you!

 ESTABLISHING A SELF-CARE RITUAL

-Whether it’s your favorite workout class, curling up with your pet and a great book, taking a luxurious bubble bath while donning a sheet mask, or indulging in whatever your ritual of choice is - carving out some time for a mindful moment of self-care is an amazing gift that we ALL owe to ourselves at least once a week.
+Whether it’s your favorite workout class, curling up with your pet and a great book, taking a luxurious bubble bath while donning a sheet mask, or indulging in whatever your ritual of choice is - self-care is an amazing gift that we ALL owe to ourselves at least once a week.

 And above all else, don’t be afraid to reach out for professional help or confide in a close friend.
 We are all human, experiencing a lot of the same things, and going through the same emotions.
 Isolation can usually make things worse, so surround yourself with people who care about you.